-During the year ended December 31, 2014, the Company funded aggregate contributions of \$100,000 to the Chief Executive Officer's Individual Retirement Account (IRA) in lieu of equivalent salary payments.
-Of the \$100,000 contribution, \$50,000 was made in the form of a 2013 retroactive contribution, and \$50,000 funded the 2014 contribution.
+During the nine months ended September 30, 2015, the Company funded aggregate contributions of \$50,000 to the Chief Executive Officer's Individual Retirement Account (IRA) in lieu of equivalent salary payments.

-During the year ended December 31, 2014, the Company expensed \$68,053 (2013 - \$73,137) to Marrelli Support Services Inc. ("Marrelli Support") and DSA Corporate Services Inc. (the "DSA"), together known as the "Marrelli Group" for:
+During the three and nine months ended September 30, 2015, the Company expensed \$10,252 and \$35,421, respectively (three and nine months ended September 30, 2014 - \$21,880 and \$45,563, respectively) to Marrelli Support Services Inc. ("Marrelli Support") and DSA Corporate Services Inc. ("DSA"), together known as the "Marrelli Group" for:

 - Robert D.B.
 Suttie, vice president of Marrelli Support, to act as Chief Financial Officer ("CFO") of the Company;

-- · Bookkeeping and office support services;
+- Bookkeeping and office support services;

 - Regulatory filing services; and

 - Corporate secretarial services.